Biography of Thomas R. Sharp

 October 17, 1861 Ordered to turn over to Ordnance Bureau car wheels, axles, and iron

-October 31, 1861 Paid bill for months of hauling of Baltimore & Ohio RR engines and equipment
+October 31, 1861 Paid bills for hauling of Baltimore & Ohio RR engines and equipment

 VALLEY DISTRICT